-There are 22 Arizona National Parks include the amazing Grand Canyon National Park along with quite a few National Monuments and National Historic Sites.
+There are 22 Arizona National Parks including the amazing Grand Canyon National Park along with quite a few National Monuments and National Historic Sites.
 You can easily visit multiple National Parks while traveling around Arizona.

 We took a week-long road trip through Arizona and visited a ton of the National Park Sites.
 Each park offers something new and different to explore.
 From learning about the history of the Hubbel Trading Post to gazing in wonder out over the Grand Canyon.
 There is truly a park for everyone in Arizona.